Jagjivan Ram: Personal life

-Thanmai
+Legacy

+He founded the Bharatiya Dalit Sahitya Akademi to help uplift Dalits in India.

-The place of his cremation has been turned into a memorial, Thanmai, and his birth anniversary is observed as Thanmai, (Equality Day) in India.
+The place of his cremation has been turned into a memorial, Samta Sthal, and his birth anniversary is observed as Samata Diwas (Equality Day) in India.
 His birth centenary celebrations were held all over the nation in 2008.
 Demands for awarding him a posthumous Bharat Ratna have been raised from time to time in Hyderabad.
 Andhra University conferred an honorary doctorate on him in 1973, and in 2009 on the occasion of his 101st birth anniversary, his statue was unveiled on the university premises.

 To propagate his ideologies, the 'Babu Jagjivan Ram National Foundation' has been set up by Ministry of Social Justice, Govt. of India in Delhi.

 The training academy for Railway Protection Force officers is named after Jagjivan Ram.

 The first indigenously built electric locomotive, a WAM-1 model, was named after him and was recently restored by the Eastern Railway.

 In 2015, the Babu Jagjeevan Ram English Medium Secondary School was established in Mahatma Gandhi Nagar, Yerawada, Pune.
 As of March 2016, the school serves 125 7th and 8th graders from Yerawada.
 The school honours Babuji and his advocacy of education and opportunity for all people of lower castes by being the first Pune Municipal Corporation public school to offer education past the 7th grade.

 He also has a hospital named in his honour – Jagjivan Ram Hospital – in the Mumbai Central Area of Mumbai.